g-troiani/Finance/README.md

 ## Overview

-This is your new Kedro project, which was generated using `Kedro 0.15.9` by running:
+This is Kedro project was generated using `Kedro 0.15.9` by running:

 ```
 kedro new